wso2/docs-is/en/docs/guides/dialects/edit-claim-mapping.md

         screen.
         ![editing-external-claim]({{base_path}}/assets/img/guides/editing-external-claim.png)

+## Use the configuration file

+Alternatively, you can edit the file configuration in `<IS\_HOME\>/repository/conf/claim-config.xml` and start the server to view the changed claims.

 !!! note
-    Alternatively, you can edit the file configuration in `<IS\_HOME\>/repository/conf/claim-config.xml` and start the server
-    to view the changed claims.

-    !!! tip
     {!./includes/claim-config-note.md !}

 !!! info "Related topics"